Application Process (Fall 2018)

 Note: You must be logged into your Virginia Google account (@virginia.edu) to access any Google Drive files or forms linked below.

-- Submit a resume and an investment long/short memo on a company not currently in our portfolio.
-Please use this template to create your memo.
-We ask for a copy of your resume (one-page max), in addition to your memo (one-page max) as separate PDF documents.
-You can upload them here in our application by Thursday, September 6th, 2018 at 11:59 PM EST.
+- Submit an application with an investment long/short memo on a company not currently in our portfolio.
+Please use this template to create your memo; we ask that you upload your memo as a PDF document.
+You can upload it here in our application by Thursday, September 6th, 2018 at 11:59 PM EST.

 - Here is Nathan Lin's (current manager) Nvidia ($NVDA) investment long memo as an example.
 It's done well for us, yielding us ~500%.

-- Try to attend one general information session (Monday, September 3rd from 7-8 PM & Tuesday, September 4th from 8-9 PM in Rouss & Robertson Halls 123).
+- Attend one general information session (Monday, September 3rd from 7-8 PM & Tuesday, September 4th from 8-9 PM in Rouss & Robertson Halls 123).
 Attendance is taken during these information sessions, and we ask that you try to attend if you are interested in applying.

-MII managers will extend offers to the interview stage of the application process.
-These offers will be given based off of candidates' resumes and investment memos.
+MII managers will extend a number of offers to the interview stage of the application process.
+These offers will be given based off candidates' applications and investment memos.

-After these interviews, MII managers will extend final offers to join the investment institute as part of the Fall 2018 Analyst class prior to General Body Meeting #1 (tentatively Tuesday, September 4th).
+After these interviews, MII managers will extend final offers to join the Investment Institute as part of the Fall 2018 Analyst class prior to General Body Meeting #1 (tentatively Tuesday, September 11th).